AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 ## Create an A/B Test

 There are many types of activities you can create in Adobe Target and implement in a mobile app, as mentioned in the introduction.
-For this lesson, you will focus on creating an implementing an A/B test.
+For this lesson, you will implement an A/B test.

 1. In the Target UI, select **[!UICONTROL Activities]** from the top bar.
 1. Select **[!UICONTROL Create Activity]** and **[!UICONTROL A/B Test]** from the context menu.